 Architecture sketch (the minimum viable proactive VLM)

-Architecture of a minimum-viable proactive VLM: a video stream feeds a vision encoder, a latent dynamics model predicts the next latent, a surprise gate compares predicted versus observed latent, and a verbalizer LLM produces a natural-language alert.
+Architecture of a minimum-viable proactive VLM: a video stream feeds a vision encoder, a latent dynamics model rolls the scene state forward as a trajectory, an outlier gate checks whether that trajectory is low-likelihood, and a notifier LLM produces a natural-language alert.

-The minimum viable proactive VLM — a verbalizer wired onto the surprise signal of a predictive world model.
+The minimum viable proactive VLM — a notifier wired onto the likelihood of a predictive world model's trajectory.

 • The threshold is a calibration problem.
-Too low = alert fatigue.
-Too high = miss the things you actually care about.
-Probably needs to be learned per-scene, conditioned on time-of-day, occupant, etc.
+How unlikely is unlikely enough to interrupt someone?
+Too loose = alert fatigue; too tight = you miss what matters.
+It almost certainly has to be learned per-scene, conditioned on time-of-day, occupant, and so on.

-The deep version: surprise as the only signal
+The deep version: prediction is the only objective

-The really clean framing — straight from predictive coding / free-energy literature:
+The cleanest framing — straight from predictive-coding / free-energy ideas:

 Action and attention are both consequences of minimizing prediction error.
-Speech is one form of action.
-A proactive VLM speaks when prediction error exceeds a learned threshold.
+Speaking is just another action.
+A proactive VLM speaks when its realized trajectory lands far enough into the tail of what it predicted.

-In this framing the system has no objectives other than predicting its own next latent.
-Everything else — anomaly detection, alerting, captioning — is downstream of the same signal.
+In this view the system has no objective other than predicting its own latent trajectory.
+Everything downstream — outlier detection, alerting, describing — falls out of that one signal.

-It's a strong claim, and I'm not sure it survives scrutiny in practice.
-But the elegance is real: every existing component (JEPA, continuous-time dynamics from blog 02, an LLM head, episodic memory) is already trained or trainable in the service of next-latent prediction.
-There's no extra "anomaly head" to engineer.
+It's a strong claim, and I'm not sure it survives contact with practice.
+But the elegance is real: every component you'd need (JEPA, the continuous-time dynamics from blog 02, a distribution over trajectories, an LLM head, episodic memory) is already trained — or trainable — in the service of predicting the next stretch of trajectory.
+There's no separate "anomaly head" to bolt on.

 Failure modes to take seriously

 • Alert fatigue.
-Most of life is "anomalies" by any naive surprise metric.
-Lighting, weather, normal motion variance.
-The first 10× more "proactive alerts" you generate, the less anyone reads them.
-This is a signal-to-noise problem before it's a modeling problem.
+By any naive likelihood threshold, most of life is an outlier — lighting, weather, ordinary motion variance.
+The first time you 10× the alerts, people stop reading them.
+This is a signal-to-noise problem before it's a modeling one.

-• Ontology drift.
-"Normal for this scene" needs to update — a new baby in the family, a renovation, seasonal change.
-But it can't update so fast that genuinely novel threats get absorbed into the new normal in two weeks.
-Catastrophic forgetting of safety.
+• Distribution drift.
+"Usual for this scene" has to move — a new baby in the family, a renovation, seasonal change.
+But it can't move so fast that a genuinely dangerous trajectory gets absorbed into the new normal within two weeks.
+Catastrophic forgetting, but for safety.

 • Adversarial normalcy.
-A scene operator who wants to evade detection can drift the baseline gradually until something dangerous looks normal.
-Surprise-based systems need adversarial robustness baked in, not bolted on.
+An operator who wants to evade detection can drift the baseline gradually until a dangerous trajectory looks ordinary.
+Outlier-based systems need adversarial robustness baked in, not bolted on.

 The thesis